However, while a day trading career allows a great deal of freedom, this can just become a longer rope with which to hang yourself.

 Don’t plan your future on uncertain trading profits

-Let’s face it, if banks and other financial organizations had to rely on the vagaries of the markets for profits, most would have gone bust years ago.
+Let’s face it, if banks and other financial organizations had to rely on the whims of the markets for profits, most would have gone bust years ago.
 This is why their client services like brokerage, asset management, advisory and market making are necessary for their survival.

 It’s true that proprietary trading desks can make a lot of money in years when markets are easy, the good years.
 However they can also make thumping great losses in bad years.